IAmJonoBo/Hephaestus/docs/lifecycle.md

 - **Pre-Commit**: Install the hooks one time with `uv run pre-commit install` to ensure Ruff, Black, PyUpgrade, Mypy, and Pip Audit run before every commit.
+- **Cleanup Guard Rail**: The pre-commit configuration now runs `uv run hephaestus cleanup` on commit and push stages so macOS metadata never lands in history.
 - **Type-Driven Helpers**: The toolbox exposes typed dataclasses (`Hotspot`, `CoverageGap`, `RefactorOpportunity`) so IDEs and editors surface completions automatically.
 - **CLI Ergonomics**: New README coverage showcases how to drive hotspot triage, QA profile